Auden Tate

-Auden Heanon Tate (born February 3, 1997) is an American football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Florida State, and was drafted by the Cincinnati Bengals in the 2018 NFL Draft.
+Auden Heanon Tate (born February 3, 1997) is an American professional football wide receiver.
+He played college football at Florida State, and was selected by the Cincinnati Bengals in the 2018 NFL draft.

 Early life

 Tate attended Paul R. Wharton High School in Tampa, Florida.
 He committed to Florida State University to play college football.

 College career

 Tate played at Florida State from 2015 to 2017.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 He finished his career with 65 receptions for 957 yards and 16 touchdowns.